cseferlis/OMDSMod4/README.md

 - **Resource Group Names**: Use unique names for resource groups to avoid conflicts.
 - **Azure Subscription**: Verify you are using the "Azure for Students" subscription to utilize free resources.

-For any questions or issues, please reach out through the course discussion platform or contact your instructor directly.
+For any questions or issues, please reach out through the course discussion platform or contact your Learning Facilitator directly.

 ---